Elevating passenger experience

 To match the open architectural concept design, the design intent for departures is a displacement-style ventilation system.
-As this level has high floor to roof height and few walls for running risers, displacement-style ventilation allowed the open feel concept to be maintained while maximising comfort, optimising system size, and minimising energy.
+As this level has high floor to roof height and few walls for running risers, displacement-style ventilation allowed the open feel concept to be maintained while maximizing comfort, optimizing system size, and minimizing energy.

 Our extensive BIM capabilities have enabled the team to work with the Gensler led design team to co-ordinate and develop the airport terminal concepts and to develop our Single Analysis Model to evaluate thermal loads and develop the whole building energy model.
 This approach allowed the design team to evaluate energy conservation measures and their impact on operational costs.

-The building mechanical system will utilise outside air economiser coupled with total energy recovery wheels.
-This system maximises efficiency during all seasons and keeps peak heating and cooling loads minimised.
+The building mechanical system will utilize outside air economiser coupled with total energy recovery wheels.
+This system maximizes efficiency during all seasons and keeps peak heating and cooling loads minimized.

 To combat downdraft and perimeter losses, we have designed in a series of perimeter trench fintube radiators that are customised with the facade.
 For the highly glazed areas where glass expands beyond 16’ tall, a mid level fintube will be deployed to mitigate downdraft.
 At the skylights, where two roof surfaces meet, a pedestal fintube system will be implemented to prevent condensation from happening during cold winter months.